aklinker1/webext-core/docs/guide/messaging/index.md

 If you need to communicate with iframes, use `defineWindowMessaging`.
 :::

-Then they can be used in the same way as the extension messenger:
+Then they can be used in the same way as the extension messenger, with `sendMessage` and `onMessage`.

+Here, we're injecting a script, initializing it with data, and allowing the script to send data back to our content script.

 :::code-group